This title is available electronically through the IET Digital Library

 Shree Krishna Sharma holds a PhD degree in Wireless Communications from the University of Luxembourg, and is the author of more than 80 technical papers in scholarly journals and international conferences.
 He is a senior member of IEEE and is the recipient of several awards including FNR Award for Outstanding PhD Thesis 2015, CROWNCOM 2015 Best Paper Award and 2018 EURASIP Best Paper Award.

 Symeon Chatzinotas is the Deputy Head of the research group SIGCOM at the University of Luxembourg, and a Visiting Professor at the University Parma, Italy.
 He is the co-recipient of the 2014 Distinguished Contributions to Satellite Communications Award from the Satellite and Space Communications Technical Committee, IEEE Communications Society.

 Pantelis-Daniel Arapoglou is a Communications System Engineer with the European Space Agency ESA/ESTEC where he supports R&D activities and developments in the areas of satellite telecommunications, digital and optical communications, and high-data-rate telemetry for Earth observation applications.
-Currently, he is following SatNEx IV which is funded by ESA, and is also involved in the standardization work of the CCSDS optical working group.

 This book is ideal for Telecom Engineers, researchers, lecturers or students to identify suitable techniques and evaluate the feasibility and investment costs involved in the deployment process and in proposing and defining satellite communication standards and protocols